Tomogashima Island: Military Ruins and a “Castle in the Sky”?

 Ruins of Battery #5.

-Around Battery#2 is the Tomogashima Light House, built by Henry Richard Branton, the father of the light houses in Japan.
-Surprisingly, the light house is still in use.
+Around Battery#2 is the Tomogashima Light House, built by Henry Richard Branton, the father of the lighthouses in Japan.
+Surprisingly, the lighthouse is still in use.

-Light house, built in 1872.
+Lighthouse, built in 1872.

-If you go to the further was of the island, there is a beautiful shores of Tomogashima.
-While it is predominately rocky and not suitable for swimming, they are good place to see marine life!
+If you go further, there are the beautiful shores of Tomogashima.
+While it is predominately rocky and not suitable for swimming, this inlet is an ideal place to find many different kinds of shells, fish, and crabs!

 There is so much stuff there!